— We take our content seriously. This article was written by a real person at BREL.

 - Between the time you buy it and you take possession, you’ll become a stalker.
 You’ll go out of you way to drive by it and Google it endlessly.
 And that feature sheet?
 It’ll be worn and tattered by the time moving day arrives.

 - In Toronto, you often don’t get the keys to your new home until after 4 pm on closing day.
 Your lender needs to transfer the mortgage and your lawyer needs to transfer the title into your name before any keys can be released.
-Legally, Sellers have until 5 pm to move out.
+Legally, Sellers have until the legal transfer time to move out, which could be as late as 5 pm.
 Don’t plan your move on closing day unless you’re OK with moving at night.